rblmdst/i18n-lib/README.md

 ## Install

-`npm install `
+`npm install @rblmdt/i18n-lib`

 ## Usage

-1 - Create a translation folder and files
+1 - **Create a translation folder and files**

-Start by creating a folder that will contains the translation files A transalation file is a json file which contains a key-value pairs the key represent the translation key which will later be passed to the translation function the value represent the translated text
+Start by creating a folder that will contains the translation files.

+A translation file is a `.json` file which contains a _key-value_ pairs, the key represents the _translation key_ (which will later be passed to the translation function), the value represents the translated text.

-By assuming that we want to support English and French and we want to put our translation files under the folder `i18n` let's create the `en.json` and `fr.json` files
+By assuming that we want to support _English_ and _French_ and that we want to put our translation files under the folder `i18n` let's create the `en.json` and `fr.json` files

 ```json
 // i18n/en.json